 In short, the economy will not bounce back.
 This is a myth.

 It’s not going back anywhere.
 We are entering a post industrial era that must be created.
 Commonly, this is known as progress.
 We’re not on the hunt for finding a way back to a time before.
 A time before, by the way, that borrowed from the future.
 Credit was cheap and we overcooked our bounty, quite literally.
 This new era is about working together, sharing and finding a long term path that works for us all – as global citizens.

 The good news?
 The new economy could be amazing

-We are now at a junction made more than clear at last year’s COP21 Climate Talks in Paris.
+We are now at a junction made more than clear at the COP21 Climate Talks in Paris.
 The future looks very different indeed.
 It will be powered by renewable energy, and fast.
 Value will be placed on the environment.
 All this is about creating a new type of economy, a greener one.
 And, yes, there will be jobs.
 And, no, there’s no need to fear it.
 Yup – the sustainable businesses leaders, scientists and new entrepreneurs don’t really do fear in terms of what’s possible.
 Funny that.

 Yes, it’s about tackling climate change, preventing mass flooding, drought, migration, the destruction of homes and businesses (all a very fear swelling and a costly business indeed), but it’s more than that.